guriben/gwencam/README.md

 * Download and install Etcher from http://etcher.io
 * Using Etcher, select the unzipped image, and the drive you just formatted and burn it (it wil verify afterwards...so it takes a while)
 * After burning you should be able to see a drive called "boot"
-* In "boot" create a blank file called "ssh" (just a file, no extension, no content)
-* In "boot" create a file called "wpa_supplicant.conf", the contents should be:

-network={
-   ssid="MY WIFI SSID"
-   psk="MY WIFI PASSWORD"
-   key_mgmt=WPA-PSK
-}
+* Copy this file to the "boot" volume: https://github.com/guriben/gwencam/blob/master/ssh
+* Copy this file to the "boot" volume (it can also be placed in /etc/wpa_supplicant/ if you have that path on the sd card: https://github.com/guriben/gwencam/blob/master/wpa_supplicant.conf
 * Now you can unmount the SD card and put it in your Pi Zero W

-* Power on the Pi - use the "usual" USB power connector on the Pi itself, we will configure the Zero2Go in a moment.
+* Power on the Pi - use the "usual" USB power connector on the Pi itself, we will not configure the Zero2Go yet.

 * On a PC on the same Wifi Network you configured in "wpa_supplicant.conf", find out the IP address of the pi (it is called 'raspberrypi' or 'raspberrypi-N' where N is a number if you have more than one Pi connected) use something like "Fing" or connect to the router and have a look for it there, note the IP:
-* ssh pi@192.xxx.xx.xxx - where x is the IP, duh :) the password is "raspberry" (without quotes)
+* ssh pi@192.xxx.xx.xxx - where x is the IP, duh :) the password is "gwencam1" (without quotes)

 Now you are connected to your Pi we need to do some initial configuration.
 * Change default password and make sure you note it down somewhere